Iddo77/ContractAnalysisLLM/README.md

 4. **Set Up OpenAI API Key**

-   Obtain an API key from OpenAI and set it as an environment variable OPENAI_API_KEY.
+   Obtain an API key from OpenAI and use it to set the environment variable OPENAI_API_KEY.

-5. **Project Structure**
+5 **Set Up a Secret Key**

+   Execute the following command in the terminal (the conda environment should be activated):

+	  python -m secret

+   Copy the key and use it to set the environment variable CONTRACT_ANALYSIS_LLM_SECRET.

+## Project Structure

    The project consists of two main folders:
    - **frontend**: Contains the user interface built with Streamlit.
    - **backend**: Contains the server-side code, using FastAPI.

-6. **Set Up a Secret Key**

-   Execute the following command in the terminal (the conda environment should be activated):

-	python -m secret

-   Copy the key and use it to set the environment variable CONTRACT_ANALYSIS_LLM_SECRET.
+## Running the Application

-7. **Running the Backend**
+1. **Running the Backend**
    Start the backend server using the following command:

       python -m uvicorn backend.app:app --host 0.0.0.0 --port 8008

-8. **Running the Frontend**
+2. **Running the Frontend**

    Open a new terminal for the frontend, navigate to the project root and make sure the Conda environment is activated:

       conda activate ContractAnalysisLLM

    Start the Streamlit app using the following command: